dclive/B660M-HDV-i5-12400F-Hackintosh/README.md

 **Hackintosh EFI Information for Asrock B660M-HDV and i5-1200F - Fully working, OC83, MacOS12.5**

+MAJOR CHANGES:  Now works with BIOS 8.01, Intel's Turbo works!

 ![Screen Shot 12400](https://user-images.githubusercontent.com/4536776/151729828-5aa17320-ac7c-4992-802f-4a97c88f427e.png)

 **Credits**

 Most content was sourced from https://github.com/Xmingbai/ASUS-TUF-GAMING-B660M-PLUS-Wi-Fi-D4-Hackintosh.
 In order to facilitate the greatest number of people getting this information, I've slightly modified these files, tested it on the Asrock B660M-HDV, and am publishing the results in English.
 If there are items I've missed (as again, this is not my original content), please file an issue so I can correct it.
-Modifications are:  Networking, removal of unused SSDTs, removal of unused KEXTs, use of CorpNewt's https://github.com/corpnewt/CPU-Name CPU-Name to update the About-This-Mac information, and removal of the "ProvideCurrentCPUInfo" quirk so that Intel CPUs with no efficiency cores can boot properly.
+Modifications are:  Kernel/Quirks/AppleXcpmForeceBoost (for better turbo), networking, unselection of unused SSDTs, unselection of unused KEXTs, use of CorpNewt's https://github.com/corpnewt/CPU-Name CPU-Name to update the About-This-Mac information, and removal of the "ProvideCurrentCPUInfo" quirk so that Intel CPUs with no efficiency cores can boot properly.
 For an excellent discussion in English on these details and more, see https://www.tonymacx86.com/threads/z690-chipset-and-alder-lake-cpus.316618/ and https://www.tonymacx86.com/threads/asus-z690-proart-creator-wifi-thunderbolt-4-i7-12700k-amd-rx-6800-xt.318311/page-21#post-2304707.

 **Tested macOS**

 * Monterey 12.5 with OC83 [The picture shows 12.2, which works fine too, but I focus on current MacOS releases in testing].
-Do note that while this is an older OpenCore, OpenCore is a breeze to update using a tool called OCAT - OpenCore Aux Tools.
-Please note OC81 is included in this zipfile.

 **Hardware**

-* Asrock B660M-HDV with BIOS 5.05 3/29/22 **If your BIOS works, don't update it.**
+* Asrock B660M-HDV with BIOS 8.01 works great; I've not tested this EFI with older BIOSs.
+It's safe to update to 8.01 now.
-* Later versions of the BIOS (namely, 8.01) do work for me, but require some fiddling of the OC config files - and significantly cut my CPU speed.  **I do not recommend flashing BIOS once you've gotten a stable machine.**  I have had significant slowdowns in MacOS since upgrading from 5.05 to 8.01, losing literally 50% of my speed in GeekBench, and I cannot clearly see a reason, in spite of testing with many different EFI combinations.
-Do not upgrade BIOS unless you're willing to accept the risk of issues and slowdowns.
-No, flashing back to BIOS 5.05 didn't fix.  :(
-* ....but it works at full speed in Windows.
 * Intel i5-12400F
 * AMD RX 5700 GPU or AMD RX 6800XT GPU  [An AMD GPU is required regardless of which 12th gen CPU you use, no exceptions]
   * Most typical, RX470, RX480, RX570, RX580, RX590, Vega 56, Vega 64, RX 5700, RX6600, RX6600XT, RX6800, RX6800XT, RX6900XT will all work.
 Some other variants (some RX560, for example) will work also, but you should google for more details before buying.